A Commitment To Excellence

 Qualifications:

-- Strong legal research, writing, analytical, and oral advocacy skills.
+• Strong legal research, writing, and analytical skills.

-- Ability to manage multiple priorities and meet deadlines in a fast-paced environment.
+• Demonstrated ability to manage multiple matters and meet deadlines in a fast-paced environment.

 Salary and Benefits: